-Best Golf Courses In Palm Springs
+Best golf courses in Palm Springs

 With over 300 days of sun each year, Palm Springs is a perfect destination to consider for your next golf vacation.
 We've put together a list of our favorite courses to help you plan your next golf trip.

-With near year-round sunshine, incredible mountain backdrops and more than 300 days of sunshine, it’s easy to see why Palm Springs is a top destination for golf.
-Here is a selection of the best golf courses in Palm Springs that Golfbreaks.com highly recommends.
+With near year-round sunshine, incredible mountain backdrops and plenty of courses placed by famous designers, it’s easy to see why Palm Springs is a top destination for golf.
+Here is a selection of the best golf courses in Palm Springs that we highly recommend.

 Pete Dye has created two outstanding courses at La Quinta.
 The Mountain Course, nestled at the base of the Santa Rosa Mountains, has been home to the World Cup, the PGA National Club Pro Championships and the California State Open.
-The Dunes course is out of the traditional Scottish mold, with plenty of pot bunkers and water, and is surrounded by spectacular mountain and desert landscapes.
+The Dunes Course is out of the traditional Scottish mold, with plenty of pot bunkers and water, and is surrounded by spectacular mountain and desert landscapes.

-This is another great 36-hole facility in the Coachella Valley.
+Indian Wells is another great 36-hole facility in the Coachella Valley.
 The Celebrity and Players courses jokingly referred to as ‘Beauty and the Beast’, are ranked in the top-30 of Golf Magazine’s ‘Best Courses to Play in California,’ and have hosted the Golf Channel’s Big Break, as well as the PGA’s Skins Game.
 Two very different courses that offer breath-taking mountain views and stunning water features.

-The Golf Club at Terra Lago
+6. The Golf Club at Terra Lago

 The Golf Club at Terra Lago has two very challenging courses - North and South – which are known for their slick greens and wonderful views of the Coachella Valley.
 The PGA Skins Game was played across the back nine of both courses from 1999-2002, with Fred Couples (1999), Colin Montgomerie (2000), Greg Norman (2001) and Mark O'Meara (2002) the winners.
 Be sure to bring your short game.

 Once a private club, formerly known as Canyon Country Club, and a favorite haunt of Hollywood celebrities and former Presidents, Indian Canyons offers two championship courses.
-The original North course is heavily steeped in tradition and meanders through Palm Springs’ stylish ‘Canyon’ region, while the newer South course is shorter but more scenic.
+The original North Course is heavily steeped in tradition and meanders through Palm Springs’ stylish ‘Canyon’ region, while the newer South Course is shorter but more scenic.
 Both are well protected by the majestic San Jacinto mountains.